EricssonResearch/Multicast-OSCOAP/test-spec1.md

 * /oscore/hello/1 : protected resource, authorized method: GET, returns the string "Hello World!" with content-format 0 (text/plain)

 ------

+## Summary of tests {#summary}

+0: Verify that CoAP exchange works.
+Perform a simple GET transaction using COAP, Content-Format and Uri-Path option.

+1: Perform an OSCORE Group transaction, where the client and server retrieve a recipient context that they have stored in memory.

+2: Perform an OSCORE Group transaction, where the client sends requests to 2 servers and receives 2 successfully validated responses.

+3: Perform an OSCORE Group transaction, where the client receives a Recipient Id that it does not have in memory, and succesfully derives the Recipient Context for it.

+4: Perform an OSCORE Group transaction, where the server receives a Recipient Id that it does not have in memory, and succesfully derives the Recipient Context for it.

+5: Perform an OSCORE Group transaction where the client receives a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but decryption fails.

+6: Perform an OSCORE Group transaction where the server receives a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but decryption fails.

+7: Perform an OSCORE Group transaction where the client receives a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but signature verification fails.

+8: Perform an OSCORE Group transaction where the server receives a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but signature verification fails.

+9: 2 clients and 1 server with both clients sending the same sequence number, SEQ1, client 1 sending it once and client 2 sending it twice.
+Server detects replay for client 2 and accept the message from client 1.

+10: replay handling on the client - client getting 2 responses from the same server (fresh response or replay) it discards the second.

 ## 3. Set up the environment {#env-setup}